altf4m88/Clinic-Room-Database-Management/README.md

 # Clinic-Room-Database-Management
-This is a simple clinic room management system
+This is a simple clinic room management system in VB .Net My first work with Microsoft Access Database